BHGC/website/content/sites/index.md

 <div class="alert alert-info" role="alert" style="margin-top: 5ex;">
-The "Weather:" links for each site are based on the location of the launch (based on the latitudinal and longitudinal coordinates).
+The "Weather:" links for each site are based on latitudinal and longitudinal coordinates of the launch.
-If there are more than one launch at a site, then the weather for the
+The National Weather Service generates forcasts for a large number of retangular-shaped "forecast areas" place in a grid all over the US.
-<em>first</em> launch is used.
+The size of these areas is 2.5-by-2.5 km.
 </div>